ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 fact that some measurement is being taken at all.

 Such enumeration attacks can be mitigated by incorporating unpredictable values into the task ID derivation.
-They do not, however, affect the protocol goals of privacy or robustness.
+They do not, however, affect the core security goals of VDAFs ({{Section 9 of !VDAF}}).

 ### VDAF Verification Key Requirements {#verification-key}